Micha098/Simons-sleep-DM/README.md

 ## Abstract

-This repository holds the codebase, scripts and files for the creation and managment of the Simons Sleep Project pilot repository.
+This repository holds the codebase, scripts and files for the creation and managment of the Simons Sleep Project data repository.

-In this project we collected data from at-home sleep recordings using an EEG headband (Dreem; Beacon bio-siganls Ltd., a under-the-mattress pressures sensor (Withings ) and a multi-sensor smartwatch (EmbracePlus).
+In this project we collected at-home sleep recordings using an EEG headband (Dreem; Beacon bio-siganls), an under-the-mattress sensor (Withings), and a multi-sensor smartwatch (EmbracePlus).

 ## Requirements
-he following environment and libraries are required:
+The following environment and libraries are required to run the code:

 1. Python 3.8 or newer
 2. AWS CLI